 I suggest you write down a list of at least three different groups, events, or outings that you come across and try out all of them.

 Evaluate the ambiance, how well you relate to other members in the group, and if the hiking suits your fitness level.

 Things to think about when trying out different hiking groups:

 Do the meetings fit in with your schedule?

 Does the group hike areas that are of particular interest to you?
-Maybe you are thinking about checking out some easy hiking trails in Colorado for the first time.
+Maybe you are thinking about checking out some more challenging areas but feel safer doing so with others first.

 How are the people?
 Are they open and accepting to you as a new member?